jonhoo/thesis/000-proposal.md

 The window will usually keep only recent data, so that the results of the computation is only "missing" data that is old anyway.

+Each of these points in the design space caters to a particular type of application.
+Non-stateful dataflow is useful as a messaging fabric.
+Fully stateful dataflow works well for applications that operate over small data sets, or where the application's working set spans nearly the entire data set.
+Windowing is a great intermediate point for applications that do not need complete results, and are willing to trade completeness for performance, such as analytics workloads.

-None of these three options are particularly attractive.
-Leaving the management of state to individual operators makes it difficult to provide consistency and fault-tolerance.
-Keeping all the state around forever requires either large amounts of wasted memory or using slower, disk-based storage to back the state.
-This is particularly a problem when the application's working set is significantly smaller than its total dataset size — resources must be provisioned for computing over all the application's data, even though only a small subset of the computation output is observed.
-Windowing works well in settings where seeing only a subset of the data is acceptable, such as analytics, but cannot be used in applications where complete results are needed.
+But unfortunately, not all applications fit into one of these categories.
+In particular, user-facing applications whose working set is significantly smaller than their total dataset size are not well served by these options.
+Stateless operation is not feasible, since evaluating the dataflow from scratch each time would incur significant extra latency.
+Fully stateful operation is similarly unattractive — computational resources would need to be provisioned for computing over all the application's data, even though only a small subset of the computation output is observed.
+And windowing can often not be applied for these applications, since users may request data that lives outside the window, and that data must still be available.

-I propose in this thesis to design and implement _partially-stateful dataflow_.
-In a dataflow system with support for partial state, operators act as though they have access to the full state of their inputs.
-In reality, that state is lazily constructed behind the scenes;
-a given piece of the input state for an operator is only produced and stored when the operator asks for that piece.
+In OSDI 2018, I co-authored [Noria][osdi]; a dataflow system that supports _partially-stateful dataflow_.
+In Noria, operators act as though they have access to the full state of their inputs.
+While in reality, that state is lazily constructed behind the scenes; a given piece of the input state for an operator is only produced and stored when the operator asks for that piece.
 If an operator only accesses part of its input state, the remaining parts are not computed or stored.

 This approach provides a number of benefits.
 First, its memory use is **proportional to the working set** of the application, rather than to